eggaskin/startup260/README.md

 - **Data sent over WebSocket connection** - Notes and usernames are sent over connection.
 - **WebSocket data displayed** - Global notepad populates with other user's notes in real time.
 (Have to use different pages with separate localStorage to see this, which should be fine since in real life different users will be on separate computers anyways.)

-## FROM HERE ON IS UNFINISHED
 ## React deliverable

-For this deliverable I port the application over to React.
-TEMPLATE
-- **Bundled and transpiled** - done!
+- **Bundled** - Done with Vite.
-- **Components** - Login, voting list, vote are all components.
+- **Components** - Category selection 'postits', notepad, global notepad, notes list are all separate components inside their component pages.
-- **Router** - Routing between login and voting components.
+- **Router** - Routing between main page, category page, and login/about page.
-- **Hooks** - UseState to track changes in vote state.
+- **Hooks** - Uses effect hook to keep track of updates in username to update categories, and to load categories on first render.
+Uses states to keep track of notes and categories.
+*Note* I still have the third-party fetch working for the random color on each page load, but am not longer coloring the categories with it (might implement this in the week to come but not right now due to time).